C-N-G/swtc-site/vault/Modules/What We Do, We Do for All/Locations/The Octagon (Alaska, USA) - Compound 8.md

 flavour text: “Placeholder”
 ---
 ## Effect
-There are no effects in this location.
+This location has no effect.

 ## Setup Effects
 Placeholder setup effects.
 This text here should be filled with the exact text of the setup effects.